6 apps and tools to help organize your life

 Once you’ve decided on your organization schema, you can add details to individual cards to make them easier to manage.
 Write a description, apply a couple color-coded labels, tag the people who might need updates or reminders, and even give the card a deadline.
 Then, your collaborators can add comments to the cards, attach files, and drag-and-drop cards from one column to another.
 Your Trello setup can be as simple or as complex as you want.

 For personal use, you should take advantage of Trello’s free tier.
-However, businesses can pay $10 to $21 a month to get features like improved integration with third-party apps and the ability to attach larger files to cards.
+However, businesses can pay $5 to $17.50 per user each month to get features like improved integration with third-party apps and the ability to attach larger files to cards.

 In order to organize your life more efficiently, you need to know how you’re spending your time—and that’s what Smarter Time aims to do.
 It can even track your activity automatically: While you’re supposed to log your time, the app will also attempt to fill in any blanks in your day, basing its work on your previous habits and on data from your phone’s sensors (speedy movement, for example, might mean you took a morning run).